dart-lang/language/accepted/2.5/constant-update-2018/implementation-plan.md

 While developing, individual tools may have incomplete implementations behind the flag.
-When all tools have completely implemented the feature, the the feature will be enabled, and the flag removed, in a stable release.
+When all tools have completely implemented the feature, the feature will be enabled, and the flag removed, in a stable release.

 ### Phase 0 (Prerequisite)